Film Development & Scanning at Nice: A Complete Guide 2025

 How Editing Differs for Pro Scans:

-Fine Tuned Tonal & Color Adjustments: Rather than relying on preset profiles, our technicians meticulously adjust color balance and tonal curves for each individual roll.
+• Fine Tuned Tonal & Color Adjustments: Rather than relying on preset profiles, our technicians meticulously fine-tune the color balance and tonal curves for each roll.

 Pro Scans are preferred by professionals who require precise control over their film scans.
 This process allows for a deeper level of refinement, making it the ideal choice for those seeking ultimate quality and customization.